Grounding Synthetic Data Evaluations of Language Models in Unsupervised Document Corpora: Evaluation methodology

 These datasets collectively contain tens of thousands of context, question, answer tuples.
-A random subset of 100 tuples per dataset was sampled as the grounding context document.
+A random subset of 100 samples per dataset was selected as the grounding context document.
 For certain datasets, pre-processing was required to clarify, curate, and reformat the source human written questions into self-contained questions.
 For some questions this required disambiguation so the question is answerable without the context.
 For the multiple choice evaluation, three believable incorrect answer options needed to be created.
-The PubMedQA~\cite{jin2019pubmedqa} dataset required conversion from yes/no/maybe questions into multiple-choice or open-ended.
-Only the SecQA~\cite{liu2023secqa} dataset already contained all of the required information and was not pre-processed.
+The PubMedQA~\citep{jin2019pubmedqa} and BoolQ~\citep{clark2019boolq} datasets required conversion from yes/no questions into multiple-choice or open-ended.
+Only the SecQA~\citep{liu2023secqa} dataset already contained all of the required information and was not pre-processed.
 All other datasets went through an LM based reformatting operation correct these deficiencies. \Cref{tab:reformatted_questions} provides an example of the reformatting operation for a few questions drawn from a single context of the Squadv2 dataset.
+This disambiguation rewrite was validated using both an LM-Judge and embedding cosine similarity to ensure the questions were not unduly altered.
+Throughout the rest of this work, original questions refers to these lightly edited and disambiguated version of the human authored questions.

-Three different models (Llama-4-Maverick-17B-128E-Instruct, gemma-3-27b-it, o4-mini) were used for this reformatting operation.
-The remainder of this paper shows results based on the Llama-4-Maverick-17B-128E-Instruct reformatting (see \Cref{tab:combined_rank_correlation} in \Cref{sec:correlation-appendix} for results of all three reformatting models).
+Three different models (Llama-4-Maverick, gemma-3-27b-it, o4-mini) were evaluated for this reformatting operation.
+The remainder of this paper shows the Llama-4-Maverick reformatting (see \Cref{tab:combined_rank_correlation} in \Cref{sec:correlation-appendix} for the minimally different results of other reformatting models).